skelouse/skelouse.github.io/_posts/2020-09-07-styling_a_jupyter_notebook.markdown

 </div>
 <div class="alert alert-success" markdown="1">

-> This is an alert box
+> This is a blockquote
 > - And a list
 >     - And a nested element with a **bold**